StrongRay/StrongRay.github.io/index.md

 The following is the processed video
 {% include youtubePlayer.html id="UXStERpkuQo" %}

 I hope you enjoyed my article.
-Do give me feedback to correct my perspectives.
+Do give me email me feedback (tankenghee@hotmail.com) to correct my perspectives.
 It's always good to learn, unlearn and relearn.